vad-oparin/esp-idf-skeleton/README.md

 # ESP-IDF Skeleton

-Minimal template for ESP32/ESP32-S3/ESP8266 projects using ESP-IDF with modular structure and best practices.
+Minimal template for all ESP-IDF supported chips using modular structure and best practices.

 ## Quick Start